-The Romanian reform explicitly identifies the types of assets that would allow for credit expansion.
-Since the law allowed firms to pledge movable assets as collateral for the first time, it should benefit firms operating in sectors that make intensive use of machinery and equipment.
-Immovable assets, on the other hand, were allowed to be pledged before the law was passed, and the reform had no bearing on contracts secured by immovable assets.
-This unique institutional feature combines a difference-in-differences and a falsification test, helping us identify the link between collateral menus and credit.
-To estimate the causal effect of the reform, we take advantage of the fact that, for technological reasons, some sectors of the economy demand more machinery and equipment than others.
-As such, we rank sectors in Romania according to a movable assets demand index, which stems from the nature of firms' production processes.
+The Romanian setting is unique in identifying the types of assets that could allow for credit expansion under a collateral reform.
+As the law made it possible to pledge movable assets as collateral for the first time, it would affect firms that make intensive use of machinery and equipment.
+Immovable assets, on the other hand, were customarily used as collateral before 2000, and the reform had no bearing on contracts secured by immovable assets.
+This institutional feature helps us identify the link between collateral menus and credit.
+To estimate the effects of the reform, we take advantage of the fact that some sectors of the economy naturally demand more machinery and equipment than others.
+We rank sectors in Romania according to movable assets intensity, which stems from the nature of firms' production processes.
 We then conduct a difference-in-differences test in which we contrast firms operating in sectors with high versus low demand for movable assets, before and after the passage of the law.
-We benchmark results from this test against a test that uses pre-post reform changes along the high versus low demand for immovable assets.
+To minimize potential confounders (e.g., concurrent credit supply shocks) we benchmark the results from this test against a test that measures pre-post reform changes along the high versus low use of immovable assets; assets that serve as collateral, but were not part of the reform.

 Our base tests show that firms operating in industries with more overall tangible assets (the total sum of land, buildings, machinery and equipment) observe an increase in their leverage ratios after the reform.
-As we break these effects across movable and immovable assets we find that only those firms operating in high (as opposed to low) movable assets-intensive industries observe an enhancement of their ability to borrow after the reform.
+As we break these effects across movable and immovable assets, however, we find that only those firms operating in high movable assets industries observe an enhancement of their ability to borrow after the reform.
 We look not only at the amount of debt firms raise (intensive margin), but also at the likelihood firms start using debt in the first place (extensive margin).
-On this front, our results point to a democratization of credit access: firms operating more movable assets increase in their propensity to contract debt for the first time, abandoning their "zero-leverage" status.1 Those same firms also accumulate less cash in their balance sheets.
-Whether firms operate more or less immovable assets, in contrast, leads to no additional access to credit after the reform (intensive or extensive margins).
-The immovable assets margin also fails to drive changes in corporate savings.
+On this front, our results point to an expansion and "democratization of access to credit": firms operating more movable assets - particularly smaller firms - observe an increase in their propensity to contract debt for the first time, abandoning their "zero-leverage" status.1 Those same firms also accumulate less cash in their balance sheets.
+Whether firms operate more or less immovable assets, in contrast, does not have any effect in their use of debt financing following the reform (either on the intensive or extensive margins).

-The enhancement in credit capacity that stems from operating more movable assets is economically sizable.
-To illustrate this, one may compare the average firm operating in the paper industry (on the top quartile of the distribution of the movable assets index) with the average firm in the precious metal industry (bottom quartile of the index).
-Controlling for key capital structure determinants such as firm size, age, profitability, and even overall asset tangibility, the firm in the paper business observes a relative increase in its leverage ratio of 2.4 percentage points after 2000.
+The increase in credit access that stems from operating more movable assets is economically sizable.
+Controlling for key capital structure determinants such as firm size, age, profitability, and even overall asset tangibility, a firm operating in the top quartile of the movable assets distribution observes an increase in its leverage ratio by 2.4 percentage points more than its counterpart in the low movables ranking following the reform.
 This is a significant number when one considers that the average debt-to-asset ratio of Romanian firms is just 10.5%; that is, a 23% increase relative to the baseline.
-Using the same comparison, the demand for cash of the firm in the paper business drops by 1.9 percentage points (24% of the sample mean).
-This points to a significant decline in those firms' need to maintain liquid balance sheets as their fixed assets became pledgeable.
+Using the same comparison, the proportion of zero-leverage firms drops by 16 percentage points more in the high movable assets category (or 28% of the sample mean) after the reform.